Individuals and groups have a role to play in challenging injustice. How can participation help create a better, safer and fairer world?

 Activity three: In activities 1-6 of The Power of Peace from The World’s Largest Lesson, learners explore the meaning of peace and research peaceful activists.
 They discuss how they can contribute to making the world a more peaceful place.

 Activity four: Being Active for Human Rights and for Peace.
 There have been many attempts to bring about a peaceful solution to conflict and to promote human rights in Palestine and Israel.
 The peacemakers are often small groups of Israelis and Palestinians who work together to promote a common understanding.
 Here you will look at the work of 2 groups who, in their own way, work to bring about peace.
 Learners watch the film Parents’ Circle, answer the questions and prepare a short presentation to explain the work of the group.
-Watch the Seeds of Peace film and prepare a poster to advertise the summer camp.

 Activity one: UNICEF’s World’s Largest Lesson resource provides activities to help teach about the Global Goals.
 Heroes for Change uses a comic book format for learners to find out about the goals and to consider how they can support change that will lead to a better, fairer and safer world.
 Students read and discuss the comic, Heroes for Change.
 As a group, learners take one or more goal and write words they associate with this goal.
 Words may be what the goal means to them, why the goal is important or what they can do to help support the goal.
 They may want to make their own comic showing how they can be a Hero for Change in Israel and Palestine.